 So he can tell the difference between a tree, a wooden fence and a car, all with just a few clicks of his tongue.
 This ability has made Kish, and other human echolocaters, the subject of a number of studies aimed to better understand the process.

-In 2009, a Spanish study analyzed the clicking noise that Kish used to navigate the world and found that his method of pulling his tongue backward instead of downward from the roof of his mouth created a noise that was sharp and clean and perfectly suited to echolocation.
+An earlier study published in Acta Acustica analyzed the clicking noise that Kish used to navigate the world and found that his method of pulling his tongue backward instead of downward from the roof of his mouth created a noise that was sharp and clean and perfectly suited to echolocation.